Sonicbasedrop/f1-the-memory-game/README.md

      EXPECTED RESULT: When player has found all pairs and the game is won, a pop-up with a message to player shoulsd appear.
 The player should also see time it took to solve the game.
 There should also be a restart button, when button is clicked the start pop-up should appear and the player have the opption the choose the same or any other level to play<br>
      RESULT: The pop-up appears with the time it took to solve the game, the restart button appears and when clicked it sends the player back to the start page were the player can choose the same or any other level to play<br>

+* step 11: The game was tested across different browsers and screen sizes to make sure responsiveness and browser compatibility on: Google Chrome, Safari, Firefox, Intenet Explorer, iPhone 8 <br>
-* step 11: Test responsiveness of game on all screen sizes.<b EXPECTED RESULT: Game should be responsive on all screen sizes.<br>
+       EXPECTED RESULT: Game should be responsive and compatibility across the differnt browser tested and screen sizes down to 300px.<br>
-       RESULT: Game is responsive on all screen sizes.<br>
+       RESULT: Game is responsive across the differnt browser tested and screen sizes down to 300px.<br>

  * The live Project can be found [here](https://sonicbasedrop.github.io/f1-the-memory-game/)